PapirusDevelopmentTeam/adapta-kde/README.md

 - Install [Papirus-Adapta icon theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme) for a more consistent and beautiful experience.

+- On systemsettings set **Noto Sans Bold** font for title, menu and toolbar

+- For better looking use toolbar icons without text

 ## Donate

 If you like my project, you can donate at: